Living in Moseley

 South Birmingham village with farmers' market, independent shops, and arts festival.
 Located in West Midlands, Moseley has a population of approximately 17,684 residents, making it a compact neighbourhood by UK standards.
 The primary postcode area is B13.

 Moseley sits within West Midlands and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £279k that is 0% above the West Midlands average of £279k.
+The local property market is at the entry-level end of the spectrum, with a median price of £240k that is 17% below the West Midlands average of £289k.
 The area has a low crime rate compared to similar areas.

 Key facts about Moseley